emircantasciogluu/java101/README.md

     - If the username is incorrect → prints *"Login failed!
 Invalid username or password."*

+- **Project9PassOrFail**
+  A Java program that calculates the average of five courses and checks if the student has passed or failed.
+    - The program asks the user to enter grades for Math, Physics, Chemistry, Biology, and Geography.
+    - All grades must be between **0 and 100**; otherwise, the program prints an error message.
+    - If all grades are valid:
+        - Average ≥ 55 → *"You passed the class!"*
+        - Average < 55 → *"You failed the class."*

 ## 🚀 How to Run

 1. Clone the repository: